phuongle1911/Jack-CODER-assignment2/README.md

 - This means that Colorama is free and open source, as long as credits are kept for the original author

 ### Random + Math
-These are inbuilt python libaries, so they are under the availble for commercial and private use
+T-hese are inbuilt python libaries, so they are under the availble for commercial and private use